COSBlab/bat-MD/README.md

 # bat-MD
 Repository of the data needed to reproduce the Molecular Dynamics simulations of 3 different RBD-ACE2 complexes.
- All simulations have been performed using GROMACS 2020.4.
  The repository is organized in the following directories:

 * *hRBD-hACE2*: data related to the simulations of the human-RBD/human-ACE2 complex;
 * *b103RBD-hACE2*: data related to the simulations of the BANAL-103-RBD/human-ACE2 complex;